argenestel/farcaster-mcp/README.md

 - `limit` (optional): Maximum number of casts to return (default: 10)

 Example query: "Show me the latest casts from the 'aichannel' channel."

-#### search-casts

-Searches for casts containing a specific keyword.

-Parameters:
-- `keyword`: Keyword to search for in casts (string)
-- `limit` (optional): Maximum number of casts to return (default: 10)

-Example query: "Search for casts containing 'AI'."

-#### analyze-cast

-Generates an analysis prompt for a specific cast.

-Parameters:
-- `cast_hash`: The hash of the cast to analyze (string)

-Example query: "Analyze this cast: 0x1234567890abcdef."

 ## Smithery Configuration